-Science and its integration with international databases and services implemented under the European Plate Observing System (EPOS).
+eppes The project aimed at building the national research infrastructure for solid Earth Science and its integration with international databases and services implemented under the European Plate Observing System (EPOS).

-The objective of the project was the development of the specialized technological competence centre in the field of distributed computing infrastructures, with particular emphasis on grid technologies, cloud computing and the infrastructures supporting tain results of their calculations and to better integrate with the national computing infrastructure for science.
+The objective of the project was the development of the specialized technological competence centre in the field of distributed computing infrastructures, with particular emphasis on grid technologies, cloud computing and the infrastructures supporting calculations on large data sets.
+As a result, a great computing power and huge storage for digital data were offered to users.
+They also obtained access to a set of basic and end-user services.